IronSharkInc/ISI_HordeBaseTestingBundles/README.md

 PS: Please note that if you add, remove, or change the order of items in `Create_item` you may need to update `Create_item_count` as well.
 If a value has not been specified then it will default to 1 of the item in the corresponding slot.

 PPS: While `Create_item_count` usually refers to the number of items, for some items (like armor pieces and weapons) it refers to the quality of the item.
-In those situations the only way to add additional pieices is to list the item again.
+In those situations the only way to add additional pieces is to list the item again.